Drug Testing and Background Checks

-Treating job applicants with the same criminal records differently because of their race, color, religion, sex, national origin, or another protected characteristic is considered “disparate treatment discrimination.”
+Treating job applicants with identical criminal records differently because of their race, color, religion, sex, national origin, or another protected characteristic is “disparate treatment discrimination.”
 For example, asking only people of a certain race about their financial histories or criminal records is evidence of discrimination.

-Be prepared to make exceptions for problems revealed during a background check that was caused by a disability.
-For example, if you are inclined not to hire a person because of a problem caused by a disability, you should allow the person to demonstrate his or her ability to do the job − despite the negative background information − unless doing so would cause significant financial or operational difficulty to the company.
+Be prepared to make exceptions for problems revealed during a background check caused by a disability.
+For example, suppose you are inclined not to hire a person because of a problem caused by a disability.
+In that case, you should allow the person to demonstrate his or her ability to do the job − despite the negative background information − unless doing so would cause significant financial or operational difficulty to the company.

 While laws prohibiting employment discrimination technically apply to private employers with 15 or more employees, it is recommended that companies of all sizes abide by them.

 Before getting background reports, employers must have written permission from job applicants and employees.
 This permission must be in writing and a stand-alone document, not part of another document, such as an employment application.
 If you want the authorization to get consumer reports throughout the person’s employment, make sure the documents state this clearly.
 Also, include a description of the nature and scope of the background investigation.